patan3/Eurovision/README.md

 ## About the Application
 The reason behind this web application is trying to answer and satisfy a small curiosity of mine: "Which countries voted Italy in Eurovision 2021 and how many votes did they give to it?".

 I found data from Wikipedia, and scraped the useful tables from there.
 After that, I did some pre-processing and exploratory data analysis in a separate notebook not reported here.
-Finally, I decided to build a dashboard so that everyone can answer my curiosity for their country of interest.
+Finally, I decided to build a dashboard so that everyone can see the statistics for their country of interest.

 ## Code
 Please note that this is my first time using Streamlit.
 I took the opportunity to learn something new and to apply it to something that I am curious about.
 Therefore, the code is not that clean, and it can definetely be improved.
 Moreover, for some reasons the web application does not work for mobile.